scottpudwill/myrepo/README.md

-The construction of the first modern highways, such as the Macadamized National Road in the United States, marked a significant milestone in 19th-century road development, providing a model for future road-building projects.
+Innovations in road construction materials and techniques, such as the use of asphalt and concrete, emerged in the 19th century, offering more durable and weather-resistant surfaces for roads.